-Photography is permitted inside the museum; however, flash photography and the use of tripods is not allowed.
+Photography is permitted inside the museum; however, flash photography and the use of tripods or selfie sticks is not allowed.
 Bright flashlight can be damaging to the artefacts on display.
-For professional photography, please apply for advance permission by e-mail at firstname.lastname@example.org.
+Photos may only be used for non-commercial purposes.
+For professional photography, please apply for advance permission by e-mail at firstname.lastname@example.org

 Food and drink

 Outside food and drinks are not permitted in the museum.

 Registered guide and assist dogs are welcome at the museum.
 No other pets are allowed, however.

 However tempting it may be, it is not permitted to touch the artworks on display.
 Even if it’s not visible initially, artworks sustain damage every time they’re touched.
 Please maintain a safe distance when viewing the artworks.

 Strollers, buggies and back baby carriers